1. Marketing Mix Strategy

 Apart from direct competitors, Skype has indirect competition in the form of mobile phone operators who provide better quality service in areas devoid of internet for minimal charges.
 It also has large number of competing substitutes like cheap air travel, email services etc.

-This article has been researched & authored by the Content & Research Team.
+This article has been researched & authored by the Content & Research Team which comprises of MBA students, management professionals, and industry experts.
 It has been reviewed & published by the MBA Skool Team.
 The content on MBA Skool has been created for educational & academic purpose only.

 Browse marketing strategy and 4Ps analysis of more brands similar to Skype.
-The Marketing Strategy & Mix section covers 4Ps and 7Ps of more than 800 brands in 2 categories.
+The Marketing Mix & Strategy section covers 4Ps and 7Ps of more than 800 brands in 2 categories.

 Continue Reading:

-The names and other brand information used in the Marketing Strategy & Mix section are properties of their respective companies.
+The names and other brand information used in the Marketing Mix & Strategy section are properties of their respective companies.
 The companies are not associated with MBA Skool in any way.

 Share this Page on: